ice-HoTF/DZL-Debian-Linux/DZL/README.md

 \
 \
 Other Distros:
-(The steam path "/home/$USER/.steam/debian-installation/steamapps/" might need to be changed for other distros.
 \
+The steam path "/home/$USER/.steam/debian-installation/steamapps/" might need to be changed for other distros.
+\
-Replace it with yours)
+Replace it with yours.
 \
 \
 \